- Garden Shop

 How to get Color in a Winter Landscape

-We would like to feature two species of plants that really brighten up the dreariest of winter days.
+We would like to feature three species of plants that really brighten up the dreariest of winter days.
 When the landscape is virtually asleep and it is too early for bulbs or heath, these plants will give you great enjoyment.
 The first is Hamamelis or Witch Hazel.
 We carry three different varieties which we will …

 Exciting Houseplants for Low Light

 We’ve seen it more and more on social media and in catalogs such as Anthropologie, Ikea and Crate and Barrel, where houseplants are becoming a large part of the interior design of a room.
 Often I’ve seen cactus, succulents, palms or Fiddle Leaf figs being shown, but what about the areas of the house where …

 ucculents are the rage right now and everyone is interested in how to grow them both indoors and out.
 There are a few basics that need to be understood before you embark on your succulent gardening experience.
 Succulents get their name from the fleshy leaves and stems that store water.
 This characteristic allows them to survive …